The Relationship Between Substance Use and Academic Performance in Baccalaureate Nursing Students

 The results of this study yielded a negative correlation, however the data was not statistically significant for both the CAGE-AID and AUDIT questionnaires.
 Due to these findings, the researchers’ hypothesis: as substance use increased, academic performance would decrease, was not proven.
 The implications of the findings of this study for future nursing practice outlined the importance of continued education and screenings for substance use and alcohol dependency.

 Roberts, Alexa and Baumberger, Calli, "The Relationship Between Substance Use and Academic Performance in Baccalaureate Nursing Students" (2017).
-Honors Research Projects.
+Williams Honors College, Honors Research Projects.
 443.